raamnathmallya/practice/psst_implement.md

 *   **Day 10: Build & Deploy**
     1. Prepare the app for release.
 Create an app icon, generate a signed Android App Bundle (AAB).
+        *   **App icon creation:** This involves designing and creating a visually appealing icon for your application.
+This icon will be displayed on users' devices (e.g., home screen, app drawer) and in app stores.
+It needs to adhere to platform-specific guidelines (e.g., Android's adaptive icons, iOS icon sizes).
+        *   **AAB generation (Android App Bundle):** An AAB is a publishing format for Android apps that includes all your app's compiled code and resources, but defers APK generation and signing to Google Play.
+This allows Google Play to optimize the delivery of your app to users based on their device configuration, resulting in smaller downloads.
+This step typically involves building your Android project in Android Studio or using Gradle commands.
     2. Write a `Privacy Policy` and `Terms of Service` (can be simple placeholders for a prototype) and host them.
+        *   **Privacy policy hosting:** A privacy policy is a legal document that discloses how your application collects, handles, and processes user data.
+It's a legal requirement for most apps, especially those distributed through app stores.
+"Hosting" means making this document publicly accessible, usually on a website or a dedicated page, so users can review it before or during app usage.
     3. Deploy the backend Docker container to Google Cloud Run.
+        *   **Google Cloud Run deployment:** Google Cloud Run is a managed compute platform that enables you to run stateless containers via web requests or Pub/Sub events.
+Deploying your backend to Cloud Run means packaging your backend application into a Docker container and then deploying that container to Google's infrastructure, where it will be automatically scaled and managed.
+This provides a serverless-like experience for your backend.
     4.  **Checkpoint:** You have a signed AAB file and a live backend URL.
 The app, when installed on a physical device, successfully communicates with the live backend.
     5.  **Commit:** `chore(release): prepare app for deployment and generate signed AAB`.